openethereum/parity-ethereum/README.md

 $ cargo clean
 ```

-This will always compile the latest nightly builds.
+This always compiles the latest nightly builds.
 If you want to build stable or beta, do a

 ```bash
 $ git checkout stable